bowtie-co/houndstooth-ui/.github/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+4. Houndstooth follows linting rules according to [JS Standard](https://standardjs.com/).
+Please make sure that all linting errors are resolved before submitting a pull request.
+You can lint your code by running 'npm run lint:fix'.
-4. You may merge the Pull Request in once you pass the Code Climate analysis and have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. You may merge the Pull Request in once you pass the Code Climate analysis and have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct